 Even better… if you want, the treatments can be entirely painless, by having our physicians anesthetize your skin during the procedure.

 Learn more about How to Remove a Tattoo.

 HOW MANY LASER TATTOO REMOVAL TREATMENTS WILL I NEED?

 The number of treatments depends on your tattoo’s age, size, type, depth of ink, quality of the ink, quantity of the ink and location of the tattoo.

 HOW DOES LASER TATTOO REMOVAL WORK?

 Laser tattoo removal works by targeting pigments that are found in tattoo ink.
 Each color will absorb a specific wave frequency of laser energy/light.
 Therefore, if your tattoo has many colors, you will need specific lasers with different frequencies of energy/light that will be absorbed by each color ink.

 When the tattoo ink absorbs the correct frequency of laser light, the ink molecules are either vaporized or shattered depending on the “speed / length” of the laser pulse.
 Either way, once the ink has been disrupted, your body’s immune system will absorb the ink fragments and dissolve them away.

-The most common type of lasers used for tattoo removal are:
+The most common type of lasers used for removing tattoos are:

 The Q-switch: It produces energy pulses that are measured in thousands of a second